 A study of various forms of distance learning with emphasis on computer based systems and on-line learning.
 The course integrates relevant technology including multimedia authoring, web design, and internet delivery systems.
 The course concentrates on the development of web-based instructional materials and the management of internet-based courses and programs.
-Students design an educational web site and develop a strategy to deliver web-based instruction.
-Prerequisite: EDU 6606 and EDU 6613 course integrates advanced graphics, multimedia authoring and web design software to teach the student relevant technology as it applies to instructional design.
-Students apply graphic design principles in developing a variety of multimedia instructional products working individually and in teams.
-Prerequisite: EDU 6606 and EDU 6613
+Students design an educational web

-EDU 6617 Graphic Design in Multimedia Instruction (3) A study of graphic design principles as they apply to the development of multimedia instructional courseware.
-The
+EDU 6617 Graphic Design in Multimedia Instruction (3)